PBearson/esp-aws-iot/README.md

 This project contains a single application for the ESP32, "subscribe-publish", which can be found in the "examples" directory.
 This example will connect to AWS IoT, authenticate using a private key stored in the ATECC608A, and communicate using MQTT.

+## Changes from espressif/esp-aws-iot

+This project makes the following changes to [espressif/esp-aws-iot](https://github.com/espressif/esp-aws-iot):

+- The "subscribe-publish" example now supports ATECC608A by default.
+Several changes were made to `examples/subscribe_publish/main/subscribe_publish_sample.c` including a new `initialize_ecc608()` function, and minor changes to `aws_iot_task()` for using the device private key stored in the ECC608.
+- The `esp-cryptoauthlib` component was updated to support scanning of the I2C address (in case the user does not know it).
+- The default I2C pins were changed to 27 (SDA) and 33 (SCL).

 ## Getting Started

 - Installation instructions for ESP-IDF version release/v4.2 are here: https://docs.espressif.com/projects/esp-idf/en/release-v4.2/esp32/get-started/index.html